Trump 2020 Accomplishments

 - 2-21 President Trump directed the Department of Defense to draft legislation to establish the Space Force as a new branch of the military under the Secretary of the Air Force - Daily Signal

-- 8-26 The VA revised directives to permit religious literature, symbols, and displays at agency facilities following a string of incidents in recent years in which individual medical centers banned Christmas carols and a Christmas tree, chaplins removed Bibles, and chaplins faced restrainsts on regligious expression - Daily Signal
+- 8-26 The VA revised directives to permit religious literature, symbols, and displays at agency facilities following a string of incidents in recent years in which individual medical centers banned Christmas carols and a Christmas tree, chaplains removed Bibles, and chaplins faced restrainsts on regligious expression - Daily Signal

 - 8-29 Trump announced the creation of the Space Command, which will be responsible for preventing conflict and defending the US and its allies in space.
-It will work alongside the Space Force, a proposed branch of the military for organizing, training, and equipping troops focused on space.
+It will work alongside the Space Force, a proposed branch of the military for organizing, training, an and equipping troops focused on space.

 - 1-16 Trump has successfully pivoted to Asia - signed the Asia Reassurance Initiative Act, the most comprehensive statement in a generation of america's regional interests - Wall Street Journal.